 Green Deal Barometer: Second edition

 The European Green Deal Barometer is produced by IEEP with the support of GlobeScan.
-You can view it here.
+You can view the final report here.
+A summary of the survey results was also made available in June 2022, you will find it here.